Clear majority of Republicans (7 out of 10) believe November election not accurately certified

 In those races, more voters see both Ossoff and Warnock as being too extreme in their political views than say the same about either Republican.
 Of all four, only Warnock, a minister, is viewed as "honest and trustworthy" by a very narrow majority of voters.

 If both Democratic candidates win, the Senate will essentially become tied at 50-50, with 50 Republicans and 48 Democrats -- plus the two independents who caucus with them.
-Vice President-elect Kamal Harris would become the potential tiebreaking vote.
+Vice President-elect Kamala Harris would become the potential tiebreaking vote.

 CLICK HERE TO GET THE FOX NEWS APP